marvi2424/little-lemon-website/README.md

 ### Booking Page
 - The `book` view allows users to make reservations by submitting a booking form.
 Users can input details such as their name, reservation date, reservation hour, phone number, and the number of guests.
+  **Note:** The phone number input in the booking form is automatically formatted using JavaScript code to enhance the user experience.
+When users enter their phone number, it will be displayed in the format (XXX) XXX - XXXX.

    ![Booking Page](screenshots/book.jpeg)